earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 *	Emptiness is the theory that everything exists as a part/whole in two directions.
 In the downward direction, it is reducible to its parts.
 In the upwards direction, it is always a part of a greater whole.
 People are made of organs and cells, but their part of a society and world.
 Doing physiology works by going from parts to person, and doing psychology (well) works by going from society to person.
 Mind is the name for the motive force in the whole-part, and body is the name for the motive force in the part-whole.
 	Cf. Reduction (down)/Construction (up)/Destruction (out)
+	Cf. Pre-Socratic reductionists (atomists and others who want to make up objects out of more primordial components) vs. Pre-Socratic holists (apeironists like Parmenides, Zeno, etc.).
+As per Dōgen, we only affirm objects fully when we understand them in this double sided relationship.

 *	Is emptiness reducible or not?